Mary Lilly: New York City Federation of Women's Clubs

-Lilly was the recording secretary and the Chairwomen of the Probation Committee of the City Federation of Women's Clubs.
-Through her affiliation with the Federation, in 1913 she worked to establish the Kingsboro House, a detention home for young women first offenders in Brooklyn.
+Lilly was the recording secretary and the Chair of the Probation Committee of the New York City Federation of Woman's Clubs.
+Through her affiliation with the Federation, in 1913, she worked to establish the Kingsboro House, a detention home for young women first offenders in Brooklyn.

 Later careers

 Law practice

 Lilly was editor of the Women Lawyers' Journal from 1915 to 1916.

 For a brief time Lilly had a joint law practice with Eve P. Radtke who was admitted to bar in 1906.

 Political career

 After women gained the right to vote in New York in 1917, she ran at the New York state election, 1918 for the New York State Assembly (New York Co., 7th D.).
 Along with Ida B. Sammis, Lilly was one of the first two New York assemblywomen, sitting in the 142nd New York State Legislature in 1919.

 New York State Assemblywoman

 Lily sponsored a number of bills regarding children.
 She introduced legislation to establish paternity of children born out of wedlock, to protect the rights for children, and worked to abolish the death penalty.

 Late in Lilly's re-election campaign for her seat in the New York State Assembly, The Citizens Union charged that Lilly as an assemblywomen and superintendent of the women prisoners on Blackwell's Island drew two salaries contrary to state law.
 Lilly answered the charge by asserting that she was assured by her counsel that she had the right to accept a job with the City of New York while employed in a public office with the state.